nate-fur/studio-ghibli-project/tasks/prd-studio-ghibli.md

 The application follows a card-based design pattern as illustrated in the Zeplin design mockups.
 Each mockup shows all four cards in different states:

 1. **Unloaded Card State**: All four cards in their initial unloaded state, showing film buttons in a clean, minimal layout.
 Each card features:
-   - Solid colored backgrounds: My Neighbor Totoro (orange), Spirited Away (red), Princess Mononoke (green), Howl's Moving Castle (purple)
+   - Solid colored backgrounds: Porco Rosso (orange), Kiki's Delivery Service (red), Howl's Moving Castle (green), My Neighbor Totoro (purple)
    - White text titles centered in each card
    - Right arrow button in the bottom right corner of each card
    - The entire card is clickable to trigger film data fetching